Crapish-Community/website/README.md

 # <img src="https://crapish.fun/images/logos/small.png" width="30"> **Crapish** Website
+The idiotic shitcode of the Crapish website.

-The Crapish website is a modified version of the [tadah website](https://gitlab.com/tadah/web-trunk).
+> NOTE: The Crapish website is a modified version of the [tadah website](https://gitlab.com/tadah/web-trunk).
 Full credit goes to the original developers of the project.

-> Note: Any commits made by carl may be idiotic

 # Setting It Up
 ## Prerequisites